Ultra-broad band perfect absorption realized by phonon-photon resonance in periodic polar dielectric material based pyramid structure: The polarization-insensitive design

-In order to obtain a polarization insensitive perfect absorber, one may turn one's concern from 1D grating structure to 2D grating structure by applying the translational invariance in both x and y direction.
+In order to obtain a {polarization-insensitive} perfect absorber, one may turn one's concern from 1D grating structure to 2D grating structure by applying the translational invariance in both x and y direction.
 In fact, a 2D structure possessing similar structure has also been studied and illustrated in Fig.~\ref{2dgrating}.

 The spectral response of different polarization angles is shown in Fig.~\ref{polar}, from which one may find that the absorption spectrum has only a small shift among the regime of our interest with the change of polarization angle.
 Also, the perfect absorption regime has a slight shift comparing with the corresponding 1-D structure.